 FACT: There is no effective “at home” or “natural” heartworm prevention for your dog.

 Essential oils.
 Pumpkin seeds.
 Lemon juice.
 Vinegar.
 Turmeric.
 Coconut oil.
-I have heard about every single concoction that has been posted on social media as a potential natural heartworm preventative.
+I have heard about every single concoction that people have posted on social media as a potential natural heartworm preventative.
 There is no home remedy that a dog owner can mix in any form that will prevent a dog from getting heartworms.

 While I have a healthy respect for some home remedies when used appropriately (and certainly, it is very important that you use the right ones with veterinary guidance), they are not an appropriate prevention (or treatment) for heartworm disease.

-And since I’ve mentioned essential oils, if they are in your consideration set for your dog in any way, it is crucial to do your research.
+And since I’ve mentioned essential oils, if they are in your consideration set for your dog in any way, it is crucial you do your research.
 Certain types of essential oils are dangerous for dogs.
-There are a few that are safe, but they need to be used judiciously.
+There are a few that are safe, but you need to use them judiciously.
 Please ask your vet before exposing your dog to oils at home.

 Herbs, pumpkin seeds, and other “natural” remedies do not protect dogs from heartworms.